 Every member of the family will be satisfied on this trip, with a wide range of activities and experiences in both Northern and Southern Thailand.
 Sleep in a rural homestay as well as top-notch resorts by the beach.
 Scramble up waterfalls and kayak through peaceful mangroves.
 Go fishing with local fisherfolk and snorkelling in incredible bays.
 You'll see that Thailand is an amazingly diverse country with something for everyone.

 Vietnam is made up of over 52 different ethnic groups, all with their own customs, dress, architectural styles, and languages.
 Trekking through the mountains along the Vietnam-China border, you will stay in the homes of Red Yao (Dao), Zay (Dzay), Black Hmong, Xa Pho, and Tay villagers.
-This journey takes you through hills and valleys, terraced rice fields and farming villages, enjoying the simple hospitality of local people along the way.
+This journey takes you through terraced rice fields and farming villages, enjoying local hospitality along the way.

 Mountain biking, kayaking, hiking, cultural sightseeing in a UNESCO World Heritage Site, a homestay with a local family, and a luxurious stay in a private bungalow — all in a four-day trip?
 You've got it.
 This active getaway is short but action-packed, well-suited to travelers who want to get away from it all, breathe some fresh air, and fit in a couple of workouts along the way.